nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m42-openbox-theme-for-ubuntu-openbox.md

 ---
 layout: default
 title: OPENBOX THEME
-description: install an Openbox theme.
+description: ""
 ---

-An openbox theme will define the look of the border + the title bar + the right click menu.
+An openbox theme will define the look of the border + the title bar + the right click menu...

+To install a theme, often we just have to copy its folder to a specific theme folder.

+To change Openbox theme, we use **obconf**.

+## Mistral Theme

 ![Openboxtheme]({{site.baseurl}}/images/Mistral-Theme.jpg)

-Mistral Theme

 At the beginning of my Openbox experience, I used the default theme of Crunchbang and it still is pretty good.
 Now I am using a theme call **Mistral**.